afonya2/SolidityPools/api/README.md

 ```

 ### api.arb(item, price)
-Returns the arbitrage possibility for a specific item.
+Returns the arbitrage possibility for a specific item

 **Parameters**